 If you have a complex MSP project to complete, you will need to plan it carefully.
 Software tools can help you with this task.

-Many remote maintenance and monitoring (RMM) software tools can integrate with project features or applications and help you initiate projects.
+Many remote monitoring and management tools can integrate with project features or applications and help you initiate projects.
 Some project modules include agile planning applications that allow you to create plans across the whole team, enabling people to work with full context and complete visibility into the project.

 Along with this, most RMMs that have project modules attached usually include project estimating features.
 With this, you can add the financial estimations, resource estimation and time consumption estimation for each section of your project.
 This can be vital to ensure you're entirely in control of your resources.

 Some large scale applications don't quite offer ‘project level' management; however, they do offer automation of tasks that can reduce time and save on human interaction with a few clicks -- which could be essential in helping you stick to the schedule.

 Further reading Agile MSP: The Concept Explained

 Although it may seem like overkill, project management classes are readily available to help you gain knowledge and experience in project management.
 Since most MSPs have backgrounds in technical fields, not project management, a project management course can be a good way to jumpstart your ability to manage complex projects.

 You can also consider gaining project management certification.
 There is a well-known certification for project management called ‘Prince2'.
 This certification will provide you with the skills to make you confident when successfully managing projects.
 When dealing with larger-scale issues that require planning (projects), you can make an informed decision to help others with the project/task at hand.